PostgreSQL

 Before we begin, please make sure that your PostgreSQL server is set to accept connections from your script's IP address.
 For Google Apps Script, Google does not provide specific IP addresses that you can whitelist, as they use a wide, dynamic range of IPs.
 You can adjust your database settings to allow all IP addresses, but this could make your database vulnerable.

-Connecting PostgreSQL to Google Sheets Using Apps Script
+Import data from PostgreSQL to Google Sheets Using Apps Script

 Google Apps Script is a JavaScript cloud scripting language that lets you automate tasks across Google products.
 Here's how you can use it to connect PostgreSQL to Google Sheets: